RogerSCode/boston_housingprice_predictor/README.md

 ## Conclusion

+test loss: 0.007220297586172819

+test mse: 0.007220297586172819

-higher error in the first few epochs is propably because of randomly initialised values
+a higher error in the first few epochs of training tha sometimes appears is propably because of randomly initialised values